rackerlabs/rackspace-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 3. To download your invoices, click the **Actions** button and select **Export All Transactions**.

-#### Downgrade or cancel your services
+### Downgrade or cancel your services

 If you want to downgrade your services, you must submit a support ticket.

 Rackspace has a 30-day cancellation policy.
 Inform us of your intentions by either calling us or submitting a support ticket.

-**Note:** Email hosting services are a month-to-month service billed in appears and are not be billed pro-rata.
+**Note:** Email hosting services are a month-to-month service billed in appears and are not billed pro-rata.

-#### Mail terms, conditions, and acceptable usage policy
+### Mail terms, conditions, and acceptable usage policy

 [Rackspace Mail terms and conditions](http://www.rackspace.com/information/legal/mailterms)